sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

 along is being drawn through the flood by the fish, there takes place between him and Viṣṇu, incarnated as a fish, a conversation which forms the substance of the Purana.
 Creation is treated in detail, then follow the genealogies.
 Neither are the usual geographical, astronomical and chronological sections absent, and according to V. A. Smith....the lists of kings in this Purāņa are particularly reliable for the Andhra dynasty.
 It has very much in common with the Mahabharata and the Harivamsa and there is often literal agreement.
 There are, however, very numerous later additions and interpolations.
 For instance,ceremonies at the building of a house (chapts.
 252-257), the erection and dedication of statues of deities, temples and palaces (chapts.
 258-270)...etc.

     "As far as the religious content is concerned, the Matsya- Purāņa might be called Śivaite with just as much reason as it is classed as Vişnuite.
 Religious festivals of the Vaiṣṇavas are described side by side with those of the śaivas, and both Viṣṇu and Śiva legends are related.
 In chapter 13 Devi ("the Goddess", Śiva's wife Gauri) enumerates to Dakṣa the one hundred and eight names by which she wishes to be glorified.
-It is obvious that both sects used the work as a sacred [book.](#)"
+It is obvious that both sects used the work as a sacred book.[^171]"

+[^171]: #

     "The Āgneya or Agni-purāṇa[^81] and Anandāśram Skt.
 Series, No. 41; Transl. by M. N. Dutt (Cal., 1901)."),is so called because it is supposed to have been communicated to Vaiśiṣṭha by Agni, It describes the incarnations (Avatāras) of Viṣṇu, among them also those as Rāma and Kṛṣṇā, where it confessedly follows the Rāmāyaṇa, Māhabhārata and Harivaṃśa.
 Although it commences with Viṣṇu,it is yet essentially a śivaite work and deals in detail with the mystic cult of the Liṇga and of Durgā.
 It also mentions Tāntric rites, gives instructions for the production of images of gods and their consecration and refers to the cult of Gaṇeśa (chapt.71) and the sun-cult (chapt.
 73).
 But the cosmo- logical, geneological and geographical sections peculiar to the Puranas are not missing.
 The especially distinctive feature of this Purāṇa is, however, its encyclopedic characters.
 It actually deals with anything and everything.
 We find sections on Geography, Astronomy and Astrology, on omina and potenta, house building and other occupations of daily life....To which age this remarkable encyclopædia or its separate parts belong, it is impossible to say."

-[^81]: "M. Winternitz: Op. cit., p.
-566. Agni-P. ed, in Bibliotheca Indica (1873-79

      The Matsya-Purāṇa enumerates the names of eighteen ancient teachers of architecture, as quoted before.
 The passages have been interpreted as below.[^82] Appendix X, by Sris Chandra Vidyarnava, p. cvi.")
          "The Ṛṣis asked:-